StevenClontz/clontz.org/_posts/2017-03-31-job-hunting-workshop.md

       in mathematics

-Some more detailed notes follow.jj
+Some more detailed notes follow.

+---

 ## Typesetting Professional Documents with Overleaf/ShareLaTeX